-11. How will we monitor the joint protocol?
+11. How will we understand the impact of the protocol?

-Each six months the Homelessness and Housing Needs Manager will meet with Here4U staff to review progress and look at monitoring information.
+.
 We will know if the joint protocol is working by:

-- Any complaints or compliments from young people leaving care which relate to housing, including complaints or compliments to commissioned providers of housing related support - Asking for feedback directly from young people on their experiences, including the Children in Care Council - Asking the Children's Rights Officer for a short overview of their work which related to housing for care leavers in that quarter - Jointly analysing data which the Council already holds, including: - The types of accommodation all care leavers are living in, broken down by age and by local authority area and whether it is suitable - The number of care leavers awaiting an offer of social housing within Wokingham and lengths of time on the Register - The number of unplanned moves (including from Staying Put arrangements, family settings, semi-independent accommodation and supported housing) and the reasons for these - The number of possession notices or notices to quit served on care leavers and the reasons for these - The number of care leavers who have been evicted from or abandoned accommodation, including supported housing as well as their own tenancies and reasons for evictions/abandonments - The numbers of care leavers who have become statutorily homeless in that quarter within Wokingham and if placed in Temporary Accommodation, the length of stay - Within the number above, the numbers of care leavers who have experienced repeat homeless - The number of care leavers placed in bed and breakfast (B&B) type accommodation, including shared nightly let and hotels and the length of time in B&B - The number of Wokingham care leavers living outside Wokingham who have become statutorily homeless and the type of Temporary Accommodation they are place in - The quarterly monitoring reports from commissioned providers of housing related support, including number of referrals of 16/17year olds looked after children and care leavers; numbers placed into accommodation; planned moves and destinations; unplanned moves and destinations
+- Any complaints or compliments from young people leaving care which relate to housing, including complaints or compliments to commissioned providers of housing related support - Asking for feedback directly from young people on their experiences, including the Children in Care Council - Asking the Children's Rights Officer for a short overview of their work which related to housing for care leavers in that quarter - Jointly analysing data which the Council already holds, including: - The types of accommodation all care leavers are living in, broken down by age and by local authority area and whether it is suitable - The number of care leavers awaiting an offer of social housing within Wokingham and lengths of time on the Register - The number of unplanned moves (including from Staying Put arrangements, family settings, supported accommodation and supported housing) and the reasons for these

+- The number of possession notices or notices to quit served on care leavers and the reasons for these - O The number of care leavers who have been evicted from or abandoned accommodation, including supported housing as well as their own tenancies and reasons for evictions/abandonments - O The numbers of care leavers who have become statutorily homeless in that quarter within Wokingham and if placed in Temporary Accommodation, the length of stay - Within the number above, the numbers of care leavers who have experienced repeat homeless - The number of care leavers placed in bed and breakfast (B&B) type accommodation, including shared nightly let and hotels and the length of time in B&B - The number of Wokingham care leavers living outside Wokingham who have become statutorily homeless and the type of Temporary Accommodation they are place in - The quarterly monitoring reports from commissioned providers of housing related support, including number of referrals of 16/17year olds looked after children and care leavers; numbers placed into accommodation; planned moves and destinations; unplanned moves and destinations